 Pet treat purchasing by type USA

 ” According to Packaged Facts, 27% of dog owners have purchased pet jerky in 2015.
 31% of dog owners gravitate towards rawhide/natural chews, 36% of dog owners purchase dental chews for their pets, and 77% of dog owners have purchased some other type of treat in 2015.”

-The main thing that makes us happy here is that 27% of dog owners purchased “pet Jerky” in 2015 – but this information does not include frequency or purity of the jerky.
+The main thing that makes us happy here is that 27% of dog owners purchased “pet Jerky” in 2015 – but this information does not include the frequency or purity of the jerky.
 If they bought heavily processed jerky once per year that does little to benefit their dog.

 And that is where our praise of the market ends.
 The reason that I say ‘the market’ is that consumers buy what is advertised and what is promoted in store.
 If major brands don’t supply meat treats, or the shelves make it hard to buy the product, then naturally the percentage of people buying natural dog treats will be lower, because the big brands control the market.

 People trust vet recommendations (in adverts) and often what their preferred bricks and mortar store sells.
-Unfortunately this is almost all grain based, for profit motives not health.
+Unfortunately, this is almost all grain based, for profit motives, not health.

 Dental chews dog treats popularity

 While 36% of dog owners in the US purchase dental chews, which is great, the shame is that this category is probably the commercial NON MEAT one.
 Meaning that dental chews no doubt are compressed vegetable rubbish that dogs would NEVER encounter in the wild.

 Dogs clean their teeth by ripping apart prey, and chewing bones.
 They don’t brush their teeth, nor do they eat compressed vegetable matter.
 In fact, our 100% meat dog treats like roo jerky and beef jerky, roo tendons, roo cartilage etc are perfect teeth cleaners and are what dogs would encounter in the wild.